MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMSoftwareMeteringSetting.md

 ```

 ## DESCRIPTION
-The **Get-CMSoftwareMeteringSetting** cmdlet gets a software metering settings object in Microsoft System Center Configuration Manager.
+The **Get-CMSoftwareMeteringSetting** cmdlet gets a software metering settings object in Configuration Manager.

 > [!NOTE]
 > Configuration Manager cmdlets must be run from the Configuration Manager site drive.